 If probate of the estate is closed, provide the estate tax identification number and a complete copy of the Court Ordered Distribution of the decedent's estate.
+OR lf none of the abor ve inform nation can be obtained , please contact the court at () -

 Provide a complete copy of the Trust Agreement and a copy of a document with the trust tax identification number, such as a tax return or a bank statement.
-OR lf none o f the above information can be obtained, please contact the court at () -
+OR